-For each of these three physiologically-informed models, we evaluated model performance with or without a wiring-cost term in the model.
-Models without the wiring cost take the form $\theta{ij} = T{ij}^{\gamma}$, where T{ij} is either MPC{HIST}, MPC{T1/T2}, or CGE.
-Models with wiring cost include D{ij} , as per in Eq.
-2 or use $D{ij}(t)$ as in Eq.
-3 when considering growth variants.
 Note that growth variants can only be estimated for models that include wiring costs.
-For CGE-constrained models, we examined variants that used either raw CGE values (uCGE) or values corrected for the well-known distance-dependence of the coupling estimates (cCGE) (23, 56).
-The relationship between MPC and distance is more regionally variable and a bulk distance correction unevenly impacts certain areas (57) and so we only consider raw estimates of these quantities (see Methods).
+For CGE-constrained models, we examined variants that used either raw CGE values (uCGE) or values corrected for the well-known distance dependence of the coupling estimates (cCGE) (21, 53).
+The relationship between MPC and distance is more regionally variable and a bulk distance correction unevenly affects certain areas (54), so we only consider raw estimates of these quantities (see Methods).